ydb-platform/ydb/ydb/docs/en/core/getting_started/_includes/yql.md

 ### UPSERT: Adding data {#upsert}

-The most efficient way to add data to {{ ydb-short-name }} is through the [`UPSERT` command](../../yql/reference/syntax/upsert_into.md).
+The most efficient way to add data to {{ ydb-short-name }} is through the [`UPSERT`](../../yql/reference/syntax/upsert_into.md) statement.
 It inserts new data by primary keys regardless of whether data by these keys previously existed in the table.
-As a result, unlike regular `INSERT`and `UPDATE`, it does not require a data pre-fetch from the server to verify that a key is unique before it runs.
+As a result, unlike regular `INSERT` and `UPDATE`, it does not require a data pre-fetch on the server to verify that a key is unique.
 When working with {{ ydb-short-name }}, always consider `UPSERT` as the main way to add data and only use other statements when absolutely necessary.

-All commands that write data to {{ ydb-short-name }} support working with both samples and multiple logs passed directly in a query.
+All statements that write data to {{ ydb-short-name }} support working with both subqueries and multiple entries passed directly in a query.

 Let's add data to the previously created tables: